intel/intel-device-plugins-for-kubernetes/cmd/sgx_admissionwebhook/README.md

 The default webhook deployment depends on having [cert-manager](https://cert-manager.io/) installed.
 See its installation instructions [here](https://cert-manager.io/docs/installation/kubectl/).

+> **Note**: The default deployment for the Intel SGX webhook uses self-signed certificates.
+For a production cluster, the certificate issuer should be properly set and not use a self-signed method.

 Also if your cluster operates behind a corporate proxy make sure that the API server is configured not to send requests to cluster services through the proxy.
 You can check that with the following command: